HypothesisWorks/hypothesis/guides/api-style.rst

   If you find yourself inclined to write something like that, instead make it take a strategy.
 If a user wants to pass a value they can wrap it in a call to ``just``.
+* If a combination of arguments make it impossible to generate anything, ``raise InvalidArgument`` instead of ``return nothing()``.
+Returning the null strategy is conceptually nice, but can lead to silently dropping parts from composed strategies and thus unexpectedly weak tests.

 ~~~~~~~~~~~~~~
 Function Names